A call to action for a better normal

 Perhaps now, as our male counterparts struggle alongside us (yet in relative isolation) in the parenting, homeschooling and working from home trenches, we can collectively, as a profession, recognize this opportunity as a call to action

-Just as COVID-19 is forcing the courts to get with the times, our profession needs to recognize, celebrate and engage women,parents and frankly all members with caregiving responsibilities.
+Just as COVID-19 is forcing the courts to get with the times, our profession needs to recognize, celebrate and engage women who are parents and frankly all members with caregiving responsibilities.
 We have an opportunity to catalyze the crisis and ignite real change.
 Policies and continuing education are not enough.
 For starters, what’s stopping regulators from mandating reporting on gender equity (such as pay gaps and time to advance to partnership) and firms from adopting transparent compensation models?
 Why should the legal profession be immune from substantive equality measures and pay equity requirements by which our clients abide?
 Let’s lead by example, embrace frank dialogue and embark on a collective mission to design a new and better normal.